 A minor in Biology is designed for students who wish to increase their knowledge of biology, acquire a foundation in biological sciences, and develop critical thinking skills.
 Students may plan a broad-based minor, containing courses from each of the major organizational divisions of living things: cells, organisms, and communities.
 The minor may also focus on a particular aspect of biology such as botany, ecology, or molecular biology.

 To earn a Biology minor, students must complete a minimum of 24 hours in biology, of which at least eight hours must be upper-division courses taken at UIS.
-Electives should be selected in consultation with a biology faculty member,.
-Some upper-division courses have particular prerequisites other than general biology.
-The faculty advisor will ensure that each student is properly prepared.
+It is recommended that electives be selected in consultation with a biology faculty member or advisor.
+Some upper-division courses have particular prerequisites other than general biology, please check with an advisor.